 How does it work?

 All the content is online to allow you the flexibility to break up the programme into manageable study sessions to suit you.
 Your progress through each section is tracked so you can return to your learning at any time and pick up where you left off.
 You can choose to complete only those sections that are most useful to you, or complete the whole Pathway.
-You will gain a certificate (and open badge) for each section you complete as evidence of your learning.
+You will gain a certificate (and digital badge) for each section you complete as evidence of your learning.
 Once you enter the pathway, you will be able to access the competency based self-assessment, complete it, and decide which section will be most useful for you to learn.